gilden12/Lsq_with_gSTE/README.md

 # LSQ-Net: Learned Step Size Quantization
+##This is the old README file for lsq-net
 ## Introduction

 This is an unofficial implementation of LSQ-Net, a deep neural network quantization framework.